graineri/water-jug-riddle/README.md

 `$> sbt` and once inside `sbt` console, execute `run`.

-You should the following output:
+You should see the following output:
 ```

  _    _       _                 ___               ______ _     _     _ _